Abiva's Day

 Here I go getting myself a beating.
 “Mistress.
 I have angered you.”

-Maevin's looked back up. her sleek brown hair tumbling down her shoulders.
+Maevin looked back up, her sleek brown hair tumbling down her shoulders.
 “The master was happy for your assistance.
-My opinon in this matter is moot.”
+My opinion in this matter is moot.”

-Maevin Maer's eyes cooly watched her.
+Maevin Maer's eyes coolly watched her.
 This was it.
 This was the point that Abiva knew she was going to get her butt whipped.

 “I am not trying to usurp you and be bedded by the Master.”

-Those blue eyes.
-They turned cold and horrifying within seconds.
+Those blue eyes turned cold and horrifying within seconds.

 “I—”